uc-cdis/compose-services/README.md

 ### Spark service hdfs reformatting issue

-The `spark-service` start up perform `hdfs namenode -format` formatting which is a compute intensive operation.
-If your `spark-service` fail to start (due to get killed by docker daemon), e.g. the container status is `Exited (255)` and tailing the last lines of log as follows:
+The `spark-service` starts up runs `hdfs namenode -format` formatting, which is a compute intensive operation.
+If your `spark-service` fails to start due to being killed by docker daemon, e.g. the container status is `Exited (255)`, then tail the last lines of log as follows:

 ```
 docker logs spark-service --tail=5